UMCarpentries/intro-curriculum-r/paper/paper.md

 pushed to GitHub.
 The `Writing reports in R Markdown' lesson combines all of the skills learned previously to produce a report (as a pdf, Word, or html document) that one could share with the United Nations.
-Next, learners get a chance to put everything they have learned into practice by forming small groups and working on practice problems that cover the entire course content.
+Next, learners put everything they have learned into practice by forming small groups and working on practice problems that cover the entire course content.
 The workshop completes with a short module recapping everything that the curriculum covered as well as offering suggestions on how